 Before you create a gaming YouTube channel, make a pact with yourself to upload consistently.
 You should post at least once a week to build and grow an audience on YouTube.

 Why this number?
-Well, YouTube has gotten good at serving content to the right audience.
-So whether you post four videos a month or one video a day, YouTube will repeatedly recommend your content.
+YouTube has gotten good at serving content to the right audience.
+So whether you post four videos a month or one video a day, YouTube will recommend your content if it's optimized well.

 7. Make Your Video Introductions Brief and Entertaining

-On YouTube, audience retention is everything because low retention sends a negative signal to YouTube’s algorithm.
-It indicates your video may not deliver on its promise and shouldn't be recommended over someone else's.
+On YouTube, audience retention is everything.
+If someone lands on your video but doesn't get past the first 30 seconds, that sends a negative signal to YouTube’s algorithm.
+It indicates your video may not deliver on its promise and shouldn't be recommended to more viewers.

 To ensure this never happens, create a strong introduction for each video.
 Instead of showing your game’s menu screen as you talk, get to the meat of your content.
 Move your character(s) around the game’s landscape as you explain the point of today’s video.